-Mike Jay, the author and cultural historian who co-curated Wellcome Collection’s ‘High Society‘ has expressed relief that we are now beginning to have a ‘grown-up’ conversation about current illegal drugs.
-He is keen to look at how some of these drugs came into society.
+Mike Jay, the author and cultural historian who co-curated Wellcome Collection’s ‘High Society‘ exhibition, has expressed relief that we are now beginning to have a ‘grown-up’ conversation about current illegal drugs, and has looked at how some of these drugs came into society.

 The 19th century was a crucial period of drug-taking development both in terms of potency and plurality.
-The Victorians took not just alcohol and opium but cannabis, coca, mescal, and with the invention of the hypodermic needle in the 1840s, morphine and heroin.
-The 19th century was also the origin of drug control, and the medicalisation of addiction to these substances.
+The Victorians took not just alcohol and opium but cannabis, coca, mescal and, with the invention of the hypodermic needle in the 1840s, morphine and heroin.
+The 19th century also saw the origins of drug control, and the medicalisation of addiction to these substances.

 Legal vs illegal drugs

-Victorians are often mocked for the prudery and restraint, but they seem to have been venturesome and even wild in their pursuit of altered mind states.
+Victorians are often mocked for their prudery and restraint, but they seem to have been venturesome and even wild in their pursuit of altered mind states.
 What can explain this?

 Dinah Birch looks at what these drugs meant in the context of Victorian society.
-Birch supposes that Victorian austerity was part of an inclination to sensation seeking.
+Birch supposes that Victorian austerity was part of an inclination to sensation-seeking.
 The high from success and the high of narcotics are partners in pleasure.
-She quoted Edmund Burke, who said, “under the pressure of the cares and sorrows of our mortal condition men have at all times called in some physical aid to their moral consolations.”
+She quotes 18th-century philosopher Edmund Burke, who said, “Under the pressure of the cares and sorrows of our mortal condition men have at all times called in some physical aid to their moral consolations.”

-Victorians were not unique in their interests but drug-taking was important to their culture, and the promotion of drugs by industry, particularly the still legal tobacco, tea, coffee and alcohol cemented this status in Victorian Britain.
+The Victorians were not unique in their interests, but drug taking was important to their culture, and the promotion of drugs by industry, particularly the still-legal tobacco, tea, coffee and alcohol industries, cemented this in Victorian Britain.

 A serious scientific culture developed towards the middle of the 19th century, says Birch, that led to self-experimentation with drugs.
-Dr Michael Neve agrees: His readings of three separate accounts of drug experimentation by S. Weir Mitchell, Henry Havelock Ellis and Mark William James demonstrated an eagerness to understand more about the mind, the body, and the connection between altered states of the mind and something more spiritual.
+Dr Michael Neve agrees: his readings of three separate accounts of drug experimentation by S. Weir Mitchell, Henry Havelock Ellis and Mark William James reveals an eagerness to understand more about the mind, the body, and the connection between altered mental states and something more spiritual.
 Experimentation and exploration led to enlightened thinking.

 The Victorian pharmacy

 Most Victorians were poor and life was hard: drugs and medicines were vital.
 Chemists were available for free whereas doctors were not, and most Victorians got their drugs over the counter, without a prescription.
-The wide range of these drugs was intriguing.
+The wide range of drugs available at the time is intriguing.

-As Stuart Anderson says, the Victorian chemist stocked not only patent and proprietary medicines, ready made, but nostrums made by himself and raw ingredients for home remedies.
-There was laudanum for dysentery, chlorodyne for coughs and cold, camphorated tincture of opium for asthma.
+As medical historian Stuart Anderson says, the Victorian chemist stocked not only patent and proprietary medicines, ready made, but nostrums made by himself and raw ingredients for home remedies.
+There was laudanum for dysentery, chlorodyne for coughs and colds, and camphorated tincture of opium for asthma.

 The influences of drugs on Victorian literature

-Michael Neve’s exploration of personal drug narratives on mescal, peyote, nitrous oxide produce some wonderful quotes.
-“It is the most democratic of the plants which lead men to an artificial paradise” wrote Henry Havelock Ellis of mescal.
+Michael Neve’s exploration of personal drug narratives on mescal, peyote and nitrous oxide produce some wonderful quotes.
+“It is the most democratic of the plants which lead men to an artificial paradise,” wrote Henry Havelock Ellis of mescal.
 A phrase like this is a far cry from the mundane use of laudanum for toothache.
 He wrote that under the influence of mescal, the world becomes sublime.
-And from the sublime to the ridiculous, Neve suggested that Havelock Ellis’s description of eating a biscuit during his experimentation led to the naming of satirical band Half Man Half Biscuit nearly 100 years later.
+And from the sublime to the ridiculous, Neve suggests that Havelock Ellis’s description of eating a biscuit during his experimentation led to the naming of satirical band Half Man Half Biscuit nearly 100 years later.

 The medicalisation of addiction